aatuh/recsys/docs/database_schema.md

 columns, types, and how each table powers the system.
 Use it when mapping your catalog/users/events, troubleshooting audits, or exporting evidence.

 > **Who should read this?** Integration engineers and developers who need to map existing data into Recsys (or export traces).
-Pair with `docs/api_endpoints.md` for the ingest APIs and `docs/env_vars.md` for tuning behaviour.
+Pair with `docs/api_reference.md` for the ingest APIs and `docs/env_reference.md` for tuning behaviour.
+Commands referencing `make` or `analysis/scripts` assume local repo access; hosted API-only readers can focus on `docs/quickstart_http.md`.

+### TL;DR

+- **Purpose:** Explain what lives in each Postgres table (items, users, events, traces, overrides, etc.) and how RecSys uses those columns.
+- **Use this when:** You are mapping data pipelines, debugging ingestion/audit issues, or exporting evidence for stakeholders.
+- **Outcome:** Clear guidance on required fields, useful SQL snippets, and tips for keeping namespaces/data healthy.
+- **Not for:** Learning the API schema or high-level concepts—see `docs/api_reference.md` and `docs/concepts_and_metrics.md` instead.

 ## Catalog & User Tables